claws-lab/XLingEval/README.md

 ### Correctness_Experiment_Files
 - `const.py`: Constants used in the experiments.
-- `correctness_answer_evaluation.py`: Script to evaluate the correctness of answers.
+- `correctness_get_gpt_answer.py`: Retrieve GPT-3.5-based answers for evaluation.
-- `correctness_get_gpt_answer.py`: Retrieve GPT-based answers for evaluation.
+- `correctness_answer_evaluation.py`: Script to evaluate the correctness of llm-generated answers with the ground-truth using GPT-3.5.
 - `setup.py`: Installation script.
-- `utils_chatgpt.py`: Utilities for working with ChatGPT.
+- `utils_chatgpt.py`: Utilities for working with GPT-3.5 turbo using OpenAI api.

 ### Consistency
 - `consistency_gpt.py` & `consistency_medalpaca.py`: Evaluate the consistency of answers from GPT and MedAlpaca models.